 - The material expands with sweat ensuring a non-slip grip

 - Comes in many shapes to fit the nose and temples

 - Adjustable form-fitting rubber

-- Rubber that seals around the ears, nose or temples
+- Rubber that seals around the ears, nose, or temples

 - You will notice the difference between nose pads made from hydrophilic rubber versus other materials.
 Some nose pad materials made with silicone, for instance, may feel soft and comfortable but will be slippery when wet.

 Another type of material used for nose pads is TPE.
 TPE stands for, thermoplastic elastomer.
-This is a type of material is made of plastics and rubber.
+This type of material is made of plastics and rubber.
 You will get the strength of plastic and the flexibility of rubber.